To all current and returning students:

 c/o University Police Department

-Forms may be turned in to the University Police Department at either campus.
+Forms may be turned in to the University Police Department.

 Appeals are reviewed by an Appeal Committee.
 The Committee consists of four members including a representative from each of the following groups: instructional faculty, administrative faculty, student body and classified employee group.
 Members of the committee elect a chairperson.
 New appointments are made annually.
 The committee meets monthly to receive and consider all appeals related to traffic violations.
 The Appeal Committee may allow or disallow any appeal.
 The decision of the Committee is final and binding.
 The Appeal Committee will notify the appellant in writing of its decision.